-Setting DIP Switch #11 DIP Switch #12

-OFF OFF OFF

-10 ON OFF

-15 OFF ON
+Setting DIP Switch #11 DIP Switch #12 The controller incorporates, as standard, electronic overload OFF OFF OFF protection.
+This motor overload protection is accomplished 10 ON OFF electronically with the use of internal current transformers on each of the three phases.
+The controller's overload protection 15 OFF ON programmable, providing the user with flexibility.
 20 ON ON

-The controller incorporates, as standard, electronic overload protection.
-This motor overload protection is accomplished electronically with the use of internal current transformers on each of the three phases.
-The controller's overload protection is programmable, providing the user with flexibility.